Zabanaa/GoCatchEm/README.md

 - [] Authentication using JWT
 - [] Pagination
 - [] Logging
+- [] Return a location header with a URL to the "created resource"

 The API returns information about all pokemons (name, types, stats etc).